Edit PDF

-Creating accessible PDFs isn't just about complianceβit's about ensuring everyone can access your content.
-Learn how to make PDFs that work perfectly with screen readers, meet WCAG 2.1 AA standards, and provide an excellent experience for all users.
+Creating accessible PDFs ensures everyone can access your content.
+Learn how to make PDFs that work with screen readers and meet WCAG 2.1 AA standards.

 Why PDF Accessibility Matters